 Meanwhile, in photo three, over Mary’s left shoulder, there is a partial view of what Thomas Jefferson would have seen—including us happy day-trippers—had he been there last Saturday.

-In case you’ve never visited Jefferson Rock (and if not, we recommend the trip), here’s a bit of what Wikipedia has to say about the Harper’s Ferry area.
+If you’ve never visited Jefferson Rock (we recommend the trip), here’s a bit of what Wikipedia has to say about the Harper’s Ferry area.
 The National Historical Park is located at the confluence of the Potomac and Shenandoah rivers in and around Harper’s Ferry, West Virginia.
 The park includes land in Jefferson County, West Virginia; Washington County, Maryland and Loudoun County, Virginia.
 The park is managed by the National Park Service, an agency of the U.S. Department of the Interior.
 Originally designated as a National Monument in 1944, the park was declared a National Historical Park by the U.S. Congress in 1963.
 The park includes the historic town of Harper’s Ferry, notable as a center of 19th century industry and as the scene of John Brown’s abolitionist uprising.
 Consisting of almost 4,000 acres, the land marks the site on which Thomas Jefferson said after visiting the area in 1783, “The passage of the Potomac through the Blue Ridge is perhaps one of the most stupendous scenes in Nature.”